mplspunk/awesome-privacy-engineering/README.md

 * [IBM's Differential Privacy Library](https://github.com/IBM/differential-privacy-library) - Diffprivlib is a general-purpose library for experimenting with, investigating and developing applications in, differential privacy.
 * [Microsoft's SmartNoise](https://opendifferentialprivacy.github.io) - This toolkit uses state-of-the-art differential privacy techniques to inject noise into data, to prevent disclosure of sensitive information and manage exposure risk.
 * [NIST Differential Privacy Blog Series](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering/collaboration-space/focus-areas/de-id/dp-blog) - This series is designed to help business process owners and privacy program personnel understand basic concepts about differential privacy and applicable use cases and to help privacy engineers and IT professionals implement the tools.
-* [Private Join and Compute](https://github.com/Google/private-join-and-compute) - Google's implementation of the "Private Join and Compute" functionality.
-This functionality allows two users, each holding an input file, to privately compute the sum of associated values for records that have common identifiers.
 * [FedJAX](https://github.com/google/fedjax) - Google's JAX-based open source library for federated learning simulations that emphasizes ease-of-use in research.
 * [diffpriv: Easy Differential Privacy](https://cran.r-project.org/package=diffpriv) - R package that is an implementation of major general-purpose mechanisms for privatizing statistics, models, and machine learners, within the framework of differential privacy of Dwork et al. (2006).
 * [sdcMicro: Statistical Disclosure Control Methods for Anonymization of Microdata and Risk Estimation](https://cran.r-project.org/package=sdcMicro) -  R package that can be used for the generation of anonymized (micro)data, i.e. for the creation of public- and scientific-use files.